-Always use a suitable safety chain between your vehicle and the trailer.
+Always use suitable safety chains between your vehicle and the trailer.

-Check with your trailer manufacturer for the required equipment.
-Cross the safety chains under the hitch and attach them to the trailer hitch hardware.
+Check with your trailer manufacturer for the required equipment Cross the safety chains under the hitch and attach them to the trailer hitch hardware.

 This will prevent the trailer from dropping to the ground in the event the hitch disengages.
 For proper use and installation, consult your trailer manufacturer.